RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 - 1/2 hour lean coffee topics (create online? allow them to put in topics as they they are listening to lectures? )
 - Actionable takeaway for the week:
+	Leadership philosophies are something we need to follow-up in week 5 They will review their outcomes for the next monthly report DevOps metrics are available?

 ## Week-2 - June 21st